Set up your recording space

 - Video resolution: This represents the quality of the video, which is determined by the number of pixels (p) in the frame.
 Your video resolution must be 720p or higher.
 A high definition (HD) video has a resolution of 720p or higher.

-Set up your filming environment
+Set up your recording environment

 Udemy instructors typically use home studios to film their courses.
 Here, are some best practices for setting up a home studio.